 Provision for Reinsurance

-85. The NAIC Annual Statement Instructions for Property and Casualty Companies for Schedule F - Provision for Overdue Reinsurance, provide for a minimum reserve for uncollectible reinsurance with an additional reserve required if an entity’s experience indicates that a higher amount should be provided.
-The minimum reserve Provision for Reinsurance is recorded as a liability and the change between years is recorded as a gain or loss directly to unassigned funds (surplus).
+85. The NAIC Property/Casualty Annual Statement Instructions Schedule F, Part 3 - Ceded Reinsurance, references the provision for overdue reinsurance provides for a minimum reserve for uncollectible reinsurance with an additional reserve required if an entity’s experience indicates that a higher amount should be provided.
+The minimum reserve provision for reinsurance is recorded as a liability and the change between years is recorded as a gain or loss directly to unassigned funds (surplus).
 Any reserve over the minimum amount shall be recorded on the statement of income by reversing the accounts previously utilized to establish the reinsurance recoverable.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2019\Fall\Meeting\M - 19-44EP - AP&P Editorial Process - December 2019.docx